s2t2/sbsim/README.md

   + addding a trailing comment of `# fmt: skip` to the right of the line, or
   + wrapping multiple lines of code between `# fmt: off` and `# fmt: on` comments

-#### Sorting Imports
+#### Import Sorting

-The `pyink` formatter doesn't properly sort local module imports (it mixes them in with packages), so for proper sorting of the "smart_control" imports, we are using `isort`.
+We are using [`isort`](https://pycqa.github.io/isort/) to control the sort order of import statements, specifically grouping the "smart_control" local module imports separately in their own section below the package imports.

 The import sorter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).

-Additionally, for contributors using the VS Code text editor, we have added a VS Code workspace [settings configuration file](.vscode/settings.json) to run the import sorter on file save.
+Additionally, for contributors using the VS Code text editor, we have configured a VS Code workspace settings file to run the import sorter whenever a file is saved.
 NOTE: this requires the [`ms-python.isort` extension](https://marketplace.visualstudio.com/items?itemName=ms-python.isort) for VS Code.

 If you would like to run the import sorter manually: